Bring the Petition Drive to Your Church

 - Talk about the petition from your pulpit.
 These speaking notes (PDF) will help you communicate with church members about the petition.

 - Gather signatures before and after church services.
-We recommend scheduling your petition drive on two or more consecutive weekends this fall.
+We recommend scheduling your petition drive on two or more consecutive weekends during the months of December or January.

 Get started!
 Use this checklist to plan your petition drive.